JohnKendrick/PDielec/docs/_sources/application_notes_3.rst.txt

    phonopy --dim="2 2 1" --qpoints="0 0 0" --writedm --pa auto
    phonopy-pdielec-born > BORN_PDIELEC

-| At this point it possible to calculate the absorption using pdgui, in the same way as was done previsouly, but now the primtive cell basis is used.
+| At this point it possible to calculate the absorption using pdgui, in the same way as was done previously, but now the primitive cell basis is used.

 Comparison of results
 =====================